gitblanc/c1b3rn0t3s/content/writeups/year_of_the_dog.md

 ![](Pasted%20image%2020240322201519.png)

-Viewing the source code, we nothing useful is found.
+Viewing the source code, nothing useful is found.
 Then, inspecting the cookies of the page we found the following one:

 ![](Pasted%20image%2020240322201630.png)